Skip to content

 Pitchfork loads configuration files in order, with later files overriding earlier ones:

-3. Project-level: pitchfork.toml/pitchfork.local.toml files from filesystem root to current directory (pitchfork.local.toml overrides pitchfork.toml in the same directory)
+3. Project-level: .config/pitchfork.toml, .config/pitchfork.local.toml, pitchfork.toml, pitchfork.local.toml from filesystem root to current directory

 JSON Schema